Stainless Steel vs White Gold

 White gold comes in various karat levels, which refer to the amount of pure gold in the alloy:

-14K White Gold: Contains 58.3% gold and is more durable due to the higher proportion of alloyed metals.
+14K White Gold: Contains 58.5% gold and is more durable due to the higher proportion of alloyed metals.
+Best combination of premium looks and durability.

 Properties of White Gold